-- All students must stay in the party area until they leave for home or some other destination. - Doors will be locked one half hour after the party begins. - Students who leave the building will not be readmitted. - At least one chaperone must be present besides the advisor.
-Two of each is preferred.
+- 1) All students must stay in the party area until they leave for home or some other destination. - 2) Doors will be locked one half hour after the party begins.

+- 3) Students who leave the building will not be readmitted. - 4) At least one chaperone must be present besides the advisor.
+Two of each are preferred.